 A few observations can be made to avoid generating the same double-base expansion more than once.
-First, notice that a double-base expansion for n immediately provides a double-base expansion for -n by switching the sign of all the parts in (13).
+First, notice that a double-base expansion for n immediately provides a double-base expansion for -n by switching the sign of all the parts in (12).
 Hence, by imposing the sign of one of the terms, we generated only double-base expansions for positive integers; hence dividing the work effort by a factor two.
 We also noticed that a double-base expansion for n is easily converted into a double-base expansion for any integer of the form $n \times 2^a 3^b$, by adding a (resp. b) to each d_i (resp. t_i).
 Therefore, we only generated double-base expansions whose terms have no common factors.
-Finally, to avoid computing double-base expansions for n together with all its multiples of the form $n \times 2^a 3^b$, we generated double-base expansions with $\max_i d_i = D$ and $\max_i t_i = T$ for D and T ranging from 0 to the values given in table 5.
 Given D > 0 and T > 0, the number of double-base expansions of length m + 1 satisfying the above conditions can be computed exactly using a classical inclusion-exclusion principle.
-For completeness, we give the exact formula in Appendix A. In table 5 we give the total number of double-base expansions that we generated for m = 1, 2, 3.
-For each double-base expansion, we tested the corresponding integer for 2^{13} -powersmoothness.
-We then evaluated the cost of Meloni and Hasan's scalar multiplication algorithm for those remaining double-base expansions.
+For completeness, we give the exact formula in Appendix A. In Table 5, we give the total number of double-base expansions that we generated for m = 1, 2, 3 and different intervals for D and T. For each double-base expansion, we tested the corresponding integer for 2^{13} -powersmoothness.
+We then evaluated the cost of Meloni and Hasan's scalar multiplication algorithm for those remaining doublebase expansions.
 Unlike NAF decompositions, the double-base number system is highly redundant.
 For each value of m, we removed duplicates by keeping only double-base expansions of minimal cost.
 Yet, there might still exist duplicates for different values of m.
 Finally, we observed that it is always faster to process the powers of 2 after switching to Montgomery XZ coordinates.
 Thus, in order to reduce memory and speed-up the combination step (see Section 4), we filtered out all blocks corresponding to even integers.
 In Table 5, the column #db-exp gives the numbers of different double-base expansions that we generated for each value of m, the column #pow.smooth is the number of those expansions which corresponded to B_1 -powersmooth integers, and the column #uniq (odd) accounts only for expansions of minimal costs corresponding to odd integers.